jnaiman/csci-p-14110/_site/README.md

 For basic class info, modify: _data/class.yml, _includes/class_info.html and _config.yml

+For your github repo -  make sure to turn on github pages and make sure it shows the correct github.io location.
+For example, this one is USERNAME.github.io/CLASSNUMBER.

 ## For each day:

 For each week of class, create a subdirectory `dayZZ` (where `ZZ` is the day